Thunderbolt (interface): (2009)

-Thunderbolt 1
+(2011)

-CNET's Brooke Crothers said it was rumored that the early-2011, MacBook Pro update would include some sort of new data port, and he speculated it would be Light Peak (Thunderbolt).
-At the time, there were no details on the physical implementation, and mock-ups appeared showing a system similar to the earlier Intel demos using a combined USB/Light Peak port.
-Shortly before the release of the new machines, the USB Implementers Forum (USB-IF) announced they would not allow such a combination port, and that USB was not open to modification in that way.
+CNET's Brooke Crothers said it was rumored that the early-2011 MacBook Pro update would include some sort of new data port, and he speculated it would be Light Peak (Thunderbolt).
+At the time, there were no details on the physical implementation, and mock-ups appeared showing a system similar to the earlier Intel demos that utilizes a combined USB/Light Peak port.
+Shortly before the release of the new machines, the USB Implementers Forum (USB-IF) announced it would not allow such a combination port, and that USB was not open to modification in that way.

 Other implementations of the technology began in 2012, with desktop boards offering the interconnection now available.

 Apple stated in February 2011 that the port was based on Mini DisplayPort, not USB.
 As the system was described, Intel's solution to the display connection problem became clear: Thunderbolt controllers multiplex data from existing DP systems with data from the PCIe port into a single cable.
-Older displays that using DP 1.1a or earlier must be located at the end of a Thunderbolt device chain, but native displays can be anywhere along the line.
+Older displays using DP 1.1a or earlier must be located at the end of a Thunderbolt device chain, but native displays can be anywhere along the line.
 Thunderbolt devices can go anywhere on the chain.
 In that respect, Thunderbolt shares a relationship with the older ACCESS.bus system, which used the display connector to support a low-speed bus.

-Apple states that up to six daisy-chained peripherals are supported per Thunderbolt port, and that the display should come at the end of the chain, if it does not support daisy chaining.
+Apple states that up to six daisy-chained peripherals are supported per Thunderbolt port and that the display should be attached at the end of the chain if it does not support daisy-chaining.